 If there's a fire in your home or you see a fire in someone else’s home call 999 as soon as possible.
 Don’t try to put the fire out, leave that to the fire brigade.

-- test your smoke alarm weekly, especially if it’s battery powered
+- test your smoke alarm weekly if it’s battery powered

 - don’t use or store propane gas bottles, paraffin, petrol or other flammable liquids

-- close all internal doors when you go to sleep
+- close all internal doors when you go to bed

 - never leave cookers unattended if they’re being used, especially if you’re using hot oil